ABoehlen/b2w/README.md

 The program can be built and run on all UNIX-like systems and it also runs on Android (using the Cxxdroid app).
 Currently, it does not run on Windows.

 ## Installation
-Download the repository into your desired directory and build the binary, using the enclosed shell script:
+Download the repository into your desired directory.
+To build the binary use the enclosed shell script, if possible:

 ```
 cd <directory>